Skip to main content

 The modify function takes these three steps:

 3. If it encounters an inconsistent value, it shouldn't continue.
-So it aborts updating the shared state with invalidated assumption.
+So it aborts updating the shared state with an invalidated assumption.
 It should retry the modify operation with an updated state.

 Let's see how the modify function of Ref is implemented without any locking mechanism: